ashwinravi1259/docs-test-fork/docs/security/backup-and-recover.md

 The process for encrypting the root key backups involves:

-1. Each member of the recovery party (RP) creates a public encryption key and the decryption key shares using Distributed Key Generation (DKG).
+1. The nodes generate a public encryption key and the corresponding private decryption key shares using Distributed Key Generation (DKG) and provide each Recovery Party member with a decryption key share which is a private key share corresponding to the encryption key.
-2. This public key is used for encrypting the root key backups.
+2. This public key is used for encrypting the root keys to generate the backups.
 3. Each node generates a Blinder, which is used to apply an additional encryption layer to its backup.
 4. The encrypted backups are stored securely by the Lit Protocol development company.